- Parks Lookup

 The log checking software (robot) will attempt to remove any prefixes and portable designators from your call sign to determine your home call sign for use in comparisons with other QSOs.

 Prefixes and other designators must be separated from your home call sign with a slash character.
 Whether the prefix is added to the beginning or end of your home call depends on the requirements of the specific licensing authorities.
 Anyone operating under the authority of CEPT T/R 61-01 is required to place the prefix before their home call.
 In the case of the Canada-United States reciprocal operating agreement, the regulations in both countries require the prefix to follow the home call sign.

-The CNPOTA log checking software (robot) will accept call signs with two slashes only when the second slash is a /A, /M, /P or /AM or /MM at the end of the call sign.
+The CNPOTA log checking software (robot) will accept call signs with one or two slashes.
+If you include a second slash it must be /A, /M, /P or /AM or /MM at the end of the call sign.
 For example: VE1GPY/VE7 or VE1GPY/VE7/P.

 For ADIF files, you may provide the Parks Canada unit identifiers as QSO fields but they will be ignored.
 For Cabrillo files, there are two possible formats: one with just RST; and the other with RST and Parks Canada unit identifiers.
 See the Cabrillo Template.

 In the first 4 days, we received log files created by the following programs: